uber-archive/lint-trap/docs/jscs.md

         }
     }

-This rule is likely to result in a lot of refactoring for the better, but it sometimes may be challenging to satisfy.
-Feel free to open up an issue if you think you have found another use case where this rule may not make sense.
+Overall, this rule that requires that all functions be named may same tedious at firct, but it almost invariably forces you to refactor a lot of your code for the better, since it prevents you from abusing lambdas.
+If you encounter a use case where you think it is particularly challenging to satisfy this rule, feel free to open up an issue, and we'll help you figure out how refactor your code.

     "disallowTrailingComma": true